ephread/inkgd/docs/source/getting_started/installation.rst

 |

 Once the plugin is downloaded, another window will pop up.
 This window displays the new file expected to be added to the project.
-By default, all files should selected.
-If this isn't the case, select all the files, then click on *Install*.
+Select all files except *examples/* then click on *Install*.

 .. image:: img/introduction/asset_lib_file_section.png
     :align: center